harsha-sagar/angular2-tutorials/README.md

-### tech stack -
+### Tech stack -
 nodejs, angular2 (typescript)

-### useful -
+### Summary -
-convers basic functionality, min knowledge to start with angular2
+Covers basics to start with Angular2
-different branches corresponds to play around with specific feature
+Different branches corresponds to play around with different features of Angular2